SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayGatewayResponse.md

----
-layout: glossary
-title: New-VSApiGatewayGatewayResponse
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayGatewayResponse

 ## SYNOPSIS
-Adds an AWS::ApiGateway::GatewayResponse resource to the template
+Adds an AWS::ApiGateway::GatewayResponse resource to the template.
+The AWS::ApiGateway::GatewayResponse resource creates a gateway response for your API.
+For more information, see API Gateway Responses: https://docs.aws.amazon.com/apigateway/latest/developerguide/customize-gateway-responses.html#api-gateway-gatewayResponse-definition in the *API Gateway Developer Guide*.

 ## SYNTAX